 , an affiliate for the professional organization, the Academy of Nutrition and Dietetics, 120 South Riverside Plaza, Suite 2190 Chicago, IL 60606-6995 Phone: 312-899-0040 x5400.
 We continually assess our objectives to meet our goals and provide a quality education for our UW-Stevens Point dietetics students; please contact program director

 Professor Jasia Steinmetz, RD, CD

 Explore Career Opportunities in Dietetics

-focusing on medical nutrition therapy, nutritional counseling, community programs, sustainable food systems and foodservice management will give you a broad base of knowledge and prepare you to become a Registered Dietitian (RD) or Dietetic Technician, Registered (DTR) with a range of
+focusing on medical nutrition therapy, nutritional counseling, community programs, sustainable food systems and foodservice management will give you a broad base of knowledge.
+This accredited coursework is called the didactic program and successfully completing this program is the first step to prepare you to become a

 - medical nutrition therapy

 - administration, consulting

 - sustainable food systems

 Students majoring in dietetics also have the opportunity to apply for early admission into two related graduate programs for a combined bachelor’s and master’s degrees (3+2):

 Get Involved on Campus